jingwang-EEng/Jing-Wang/index.md

 ## ACADEMIC BACKGROUND

-#### * Wuhan University                                                                                      | 09/2016 - 06/2020 (expected)
+#### Wuhan University                                                                                      | 09/2016 - 06/2020 (expected)
 *  Undergraduate in Environmental Engineering
 *  A 3.86 GPA (3.86/4.0)
 *  An average of 90.976 (ranking second in my class)
-#### * Technion-- Israel Institute of Technology | 07/2018- 08/2018
+#### Technion-- Israel Institute of Technology | 07/2018- 08/2018
-    * Acceptance to the Technion Summer School of Engineering and Science with <b>full scholarship</b>
+* Acceptance to the Technion Summer School of Engineering and Science with **full scholarship**
 * (intensely competitive for sophomores to be admitted into the Summer School)
 * Enrolled in the Advanced Inorganic Chemistry course and got the course-completion certificate
 * (actually I learned Organometallic Chemistry in that course)

 ## ACADEMIC, RESEARCH & INDUSTRIAL EXPERIENCE

-#### * Intern of Professor Catherine Mulligan in Concordia University in Canada | Since 09/2016
+#### Intern of Professor Catherine Mulligan in Concordia University in Canada | Since 09/2016
-    *  Fully funded by <b> China Scholarship Council </b> and <b> Canada Mitacs organization </b>
+*  Fully funded by **China Scholarship Council** and **Canada Mitacs organization**
 *  Do some research on the development of an in situ method for restoration of two eutrophic lakes using geotextiles
 *  Participate in sampling of the lakes for the water and sediment quality on a regular basis (including COD, nutrient content, suspended solids, chlorophyll)
 *  Will compile analysis information at the end of the period of the testing
-#### *Assistant of Professor Hui Zhang in Wuhan University | Since 07/2018
+#### Assistant of Professor Hui Zhang in Wuhan University | Since 07/2018
 * Conducted research on enhancing photocatalytic degradation of clofibric acid and bisohenol A using a g-C3N4/CeO2 heterojunction under visible light
 *  Helped with the fabrication, characterization, stability and recyclability tests of photocatalyst (including SEM, XDR), and toxicity tests
 *  Assisted in carrying out the whole experiment to investigate degradation of the pollutants under different conditions (including pH value, ratio of g-C3N4 and CeO2, amount of photocatalyst inhibitors, with and without PDS) and investigating into the mechanism.
 *  Did some research on efficiency of the technique under actual water body (including Yangtze River and effluent of a sewage disposal plant)
-#### *Team leader of a group of five in the Student Research Training Program in Wuhan University | 03/2018 - 10/2018
+#### Team leader of a group of five in the Student Research Training Program in Wuhan University | 03/2018 - 10/2018
 *  Did analyses of water (including BOD, COD, nitrogen content as well as sludge concentration)
     *  Did some research about the restoration of Wuhan East Lake water via activated sludge process
     *  Learned the anammaox process by myself and helped figure out the lab experimental plan
     *  Gathered team members and have been leading them carrying out the research plan